JKomieter/SocialBuzz/README.md

 #### 5. Notifications and Activity Feed
    - Notifies user about likes, follows and comments.

+#### 6. Real-Time Communication
+   - Supports real-time, instant messaging, enabling users to exchange messages with their friends as if they were having a live                 conversation.

 #### TODO
    - Provide features for password recovery and account management.